nirvaandidwania8/Gran-Activity/README.md

 6) Solder
 7) Laser Cutter
 8) Glue gun
-9) Jumper cables
+9) Male to male jumper wires
 10) Drill machines

 7. Skils used

 Throughout the process of making our project we used various skills.
+We got a headstart on how to solder, 3D print and laser cut.
 We used laser cutter to cut out the wooden parts of device designed on CAD.
-Later, we used our IoT skills to create a client server model with two clients and one server.
+Later, we used our IoT skills to create a client server model with two clients and one server and then send and receive data.
 The codes are available in the Source file.